Txaco/the-rock-list/README.md

 # the-rock-list
-Sing-along playlist with Public APIs
+Sing-along playlist with Public APIs (Spotify & Genius) Only HTML, CSS, PHP and Pure JavaScript, that's the goal...